Igor-Novitski/AboutMe/README.md

 [![](https://www.codewars.com/users/Igor-Novitski/badges/large)](https://www.codewars.com/users/Igor-Novitski)

 I want to advance in skills and knowledge.
-I would like to to become the developer which you really need)
+I would like to become the developer which you really need)

 ## **Skills & Technologies**